arrow

 What about student accommodation at the University of Manchester?

-The university owns and operates almost 8,500 rooms.
-All full-time first-years who apply by August 31 in their year of entry are guaranteed a space.
-Applications received after A-level results are handled in date order, while those who apply through clearing are allocated housing depending on its availability.
+The university owns and operates almost 8,700 rooms.
+All full-time first-years who apply by the end of August are guaranteed a space.

 How diverse and inclusive is the University of Manchester?

-Manchester is 93rd in our social inclusion index overall. seventh among its 21 Russell Group peers in England and Wales in our social inclusion index, placing it just in the top 100 (98th).
-A little under one third of students are from ethnic minority backgrounds (51st) but its selective school contingent is relatively high at 71.3 per cent (96=).
+Manchester is 91= in our social inclusion index overall, fourth among its 21 Russell Group peers in England and Wales.
+It ranks 47th for students from ethnic minority backgrounds, with 37.3 per cent, but its selective school contingent is relatively high at 69.7 per cent (101st).

 Everything you need to know about scholarships and bursaries at the University of Manchester

-Financial aid includes the Manchester Bursary, worth £1,000 for a household income of up to £35,000 and £2,000 for a household income of up to £25,000.
+Financial aid includes specific subject scholarships.
+The Manchester Bursar contributes £1,300 for those with a household income below £35,000, and £2,600 for those with less than £25,000 coming in.
 Further support is available to students who have left care or who are estranged from their families.
-Scholarships for black British students and in specific subjects are also among provision.

 Need to know